ethkat/node-teamspeak/README.md

 node-teamspeak
 ==============

+### Disclaimer

+The origin package lives under https://github.com/gwTumm/node-teamspeak, im just creating this to achive an specific goal to be used on https://github.com/ethkat/tibia-ts3-teamspeakbot, if it works great a PR to upstram will be made and this npm package will be removed, please use https://github.com/gwTumm/node-teamspeak instead of this, since this will change a lot.

+### About
 This is a tiny CommonJS-module which allows you to connect to any TeamSpeak (R)-3-Server which has the ServerQuery-API enabled.
 Using the ServerQuery-API, you can do everything